 Who uses an Analytics Platform?
 When are they used?

-An Analytics Platform can be used by anyone at an eCommerce brand: most often larger companies hire an analysts, but it can also mean marketers, CX team members, and anyone else who may want or need access to up-to-date company data in their particular department.
+Anyone at an eCommerce brand can use an Analytics Platform: most often, larger companies hire analysts, but it can also mean marketers, CX team members, and anyone else who may want or need access to up-to-date company data in their particular department.

-Often, we find that a brand will bring in an Analytics Platform and one team member will start using it.
-Then, as the business grows, and teams’ needs grow more complex, they hire an analyst or data team to manage it on an ongoing basis.
+Often, a brand will bring in an Analytics Platform, and one team member will start using it.
+Then, as the business grows and teams’ needs grow more complex, they hire an analyst or data team to manage it continuously.

 Other times, eCommerce brands begin using an Analytics Platform when the amount of data they need to track, analyze, and report on exceeds what the designated “data person” can manage in Excel or Google Sheets.
-An Analytics Platform will not only significantly reduce their workload by helping them out of “Excel Hell” but also provide actionable insights that lead to improvements in all areas of a business.
+An Analytics Platform will significantly reduce their workload by helping them out of “Excel Hell” and providing actionable insights that lead to improvements in all business areas.

-This is both because the analyst will spend more time analyzing the data instead of cleaning/organizing it, and because when data is no longer siloed and can be viewed in a single view, it’s easier to identify trends and opportunities that will accelerate a businesses growth.
-Furthermore, weaknesses and cost centers can be identified and improved, metrics such as AOV, LTV, Gross Margin, Cost Per Acquisition (among numerous others) can be simply tracked and guide decision-making.
+This is because the analyst will spend more time analyzing the data instead of cleaning/organizing it.
+When data is no longer siloed and can be viewed in a single view, it’s easier to identify trends and opportunities that will accelerate a business's growth.
+Furthermore, weaknesses and cost centers can be identified and improved, and metrics such as AOV, LTV, Gross Margin, and Cost Per Acquisition (among numerous others) can be tracked and guide decision-making.

 Weaknesses of Customer Data Platforms in eCommerce

-Although Customer Data Platforms are well-designed tools with some strong marketing functionality, there are a number of reasons to think twice before investing in one for your eCommerce brand:
+Although Customer Data Platforms are well-designed tools with some robust marketing functionality, there are several reasons to think twice before investing in one for your eCommerce brand:

-- Cost: Customer Data Platforms are extremely expensive.
+- Cost: Customer Data Platforms are costly.
 They usually cost between $100,000 to $300,000 per year.
-The only way that an eCommerce Analytics tool would cost that much is if your brand attempts to build an entire analytics stack from scratch, which is not only expensive, but highly complicated and time-consuming (we wrote a whole article about building an analytics stack to explain).
+The only way an eCommerce Analytics tool would cost that much is if your brand attempts to build an entire analytics stack from scratch, which is expensive but highly complicated and time-consuming (we wrote a whole article about making an analytics stack to explain).

-- Time to Implement + Specialized Training: In addition to their supersized price tags, Customer Data Platforms take a significant amount of time to implement: it can be anywhere from three months to a year before everything is ready to go.
+- Time to Implement + Specialized Training: In addition to their supersized price tags, Customer Data Platforms take a significant amount of time to implement: it can be anywhere from three months to a year before everything is ready.

-On top of the set-up time, your team will have to be retrained on the platform in order to make the most of it, because Customer Data platforms are designed to be the central command centers of a marketing team.
-This may end up seriously costing your brand, because you are making an enormous investment of time and money, and after all that, you won’t even know if it works in the end.
+On top of the set-up time, your team will have to be retrained on the platform to make the most of it because Customer Data platforms are designed to be the central command centers of a marketing team.
+This may seriously cost your brand because you are making an enormous investment of time and money; after all that, you won’t even know if it works.

 An Analytics Platform, on the other hand, informs your business decisions and offers insights rather than taking over an entire department.
 You can also keep using all the eCommerce tools you know and love.

-- The changing marketing landscape: Personalization has been the key word in marketing and eCommerce over the last five years, and it has only grown more important over time as customers expect better experiences among eCommerce companies.
+- The changing marketing landscape: Personalization has been the keyword in marketing and eCommerce over the last five years, and it has only grown more important over time as customers expect better experiences among eCommerce companies.
 When it comes to marketing, this means that the right messaging to the right customers at the right moment is more important than ever.
-In order to accomplish this and optimize your marketing program, you need to be able to break down the silos and gain a holistic understanding of your performance in addition to your customer relationships.
+To accomplish this and optimize your marketing program, you need to break down the silos and gain a holistic understanding of your performance in addition to your customer relationships.

-In order to learn as much as you can about your customers and provide them with the best experiences possible—and, therefore, keep those customers coming back to buy more—you not only need the best data but the best way to analyze that data.
-Pure Customer Data Platforms are strong marketing tools, but their functionality does not match their cost, and they do not factor in all elements of your eCommerce brand, which a strong marketing strategy certainly should.
+To learn as much as you can about your customers and provide them with the best experiences possible—and, therefore, keep those customers coming back to buy more—you need the best data and the best way to analyze that data.
+Pure Customer Data Platforms are vital marketing tools.
+Still, their functionality does not match their cost and does not factor in all elements of your eCommerce brand, which a strong marketing strategy certainly should.

-An Analytics tool is a better option, as you will gain deeper, varied, flexible, and customizable (and expanding) functionality for a fraction of the price.
-To talk to an analytics expert and learn more, head over here, or watch a platform overview here.
+An Analytics tool is a better option, as you will gain deeper, varied, flexible, and customizable (and expanding) functionality for a fraction of the price to talk to an analytics expert and learn more, head here or watch a platform overview.